 This Paris museum’s website: Musée National Picasso

-Getting to this Paris museum: Métro stops: Saint-Paul, Chemin Vert, Saint-Sébastien Froissart
+Best Museums in Paris – Getting there: Métro stops: Saint-Paul, Chemin Vert, Saint-Sébastien Froissart

 63 rue de Monceau, Paris, 8th arrondissement